Upload the items listed below to your online application.

 - Must be valid for at least six months beyond the end of your stay.

 - If you do not yet have your passport, please upload the receipt indicating you’ve applied for one.

 - Dear Host Family Letter

 - Short intro letter to prospective host families describing experience, interests, and why you want to join the program.

-Visa: The Dutch program provider will organize your visa documents in advance of your arrival, but before traveling you must pay the visa fee (currently €283), for which you will be reimbursed upon successful completion of a 10-12 month program.
+Visa: Our Dutch partner will organize your visa documents in advance of your arrival, but before traveling you must pay the visa fee (currently €283), for which you will be reimbursed upon successful completion of a 11-12 month program.
 After arriving you must validate your temporary residence permit that allows you to live and work as an au pair for a maximum of 12 months.
 Your host family will assist you with this procedure.

 Obtain Apostille for Birth Certificate: Once you are matched with a host family, you will need to obtain a birth certificate with an apostille to bring to the Netherlands.
 Each state has its own procedure to obtain an apostille.
 Please contact your birth state’s Secretary of State for more information.
 The apostille should be no more than three months old when you travel.

 You will need the latest version of Adobe Reader to download and view these materials.
-Click here to install Adobe Reader (free).
+Install Adobe Reader for free.